awesome fried fish tacos

 The other important topping to consider in advance is the red cabbage slaw.

-If you have a recipe for a tart slaw that you love, now’s the time to use it.
+If you have a recipe for a tangy, vinegar-based slaw that you love, now’s the time to use it.

 red cabbage slaw